meta-ultra/app-router/packages/app-router/examples/src/bare/README.md

 - Layouts and nested routes
 - Index routes
 - Using `children` for child routes instead of `<Outlet/>`
-- Default not found handling provided by React Router
+- Default not found handling
-- Default global error handling provided by @meta-ultra/app-router
+- Default global error handling